Vehicle crossing application Vehicle crossing application

 When you have paid the application fee, the pre-approval process will start at Auckland Council.

-Auckland Council will then transfer your application to AT for a field inspection.
+Auckland Council will then transfer your application to AT for a pre-approval inspection.

 Pre-approval inspection

 You do not need to book in a pre-approval inspection.
-Once the auditor has received and reviewed your application, they will visit the proposed vehicle crossing location and advise if your application has passed or failed.
+Once the road corridor inspector has received and reviewed your application, they will visit the proposed vehicle crossing location and advise in writing if your application has passed or failed.

 If your application passes this inspection, AT will send you an approval letter giving you permission to begin construction, in accordance with detailed specifications that will be included with the letter.